AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

 1. **Value select type**: The value select type can be any of the following:

    a. **Dropdown** — recommended when there are more than 5 options.
 Using this will display your choices as a dropdown menu from which the user can select their required option.
+Read more about its UX guidelines :ref:`here <uxDropdown>`.

       .. figure:: img/vs-dropdown.png
        :alt: example of a dropdown list value select